 Rugby hipsters often go on about the 'subtle details' of the sport.
 Ever-changing descriptions of different styles actions and positions can be very confusing.
 Why can't props play both sides if both positions are "prop".
-What does George Hook mean when he says that Ireland doesn't have a "natural 7"?
-And what the hell is the difference between what appear to be similar positions, so you can be that guy down the pub telling everyone more than they know.
-Sure isn't that every Irishman's dream?
+What's the difference between a 6 and a 7?
+And what the hell is the difference between an inside and outside centre?

 "Second Five-Eighth" is a fancy word for an inside/first centre.
 It's most used in the southern hemisphere, and refers to a playmaking 12, and it's popularity is rising in Europe, perhaps due to the increased number of imports coming into France and England.
 We don't bother with such elegant or fancy maths-based names, merely referring to the position as an inside centre, or to be old school, "first centre".
 The name for the player just outside him is a lot easier, in that it's merely an "outside centre" or a "second centre",or down south simply a "centre".

 What made Brian O'Driscoll so good in defence was his ability to read when to shoot out of the defensive line, and when to hold back and keep a steady line.
 Depending on the defensive scheme, this job usually falls to a 13.
 Time it wrong and you've just given the opposition a big gap to slide through, but time it right and you more than likely have another hit added to your YouTube reel.